jjfeng/easier_net/README.md

 # EASIER-net

 Feng, Jean, and Noah Simon.
-2022.
+March 2022.
 “Ensembled Sparse‐input Hierarchical Networks for High‐dimensional Datasets.”
-Statistical Analysis and Data Mining, March. https://doi.org/10.1002/sam.11579.
+Statistical Analysis and Data Mining. https://doi.org/10.1002/sam.11579.

 Python code for fitting EASIER-nets and reproducing all results from the paper.
 The python code uses [PyTorch](https://pytorch.org/).